prob-design/bivariate/README.md

 ## Additional information

+It's too complicated to make a robust installation file right now since we are making a lot of small changes.
+Recommended working method is to use the *pull/copy* solution (see Issue #14 and Mattermost from Sep 3)

+*The pull/copy solution:*
+- pull bivariate package
+- copy bivariate package/bivariate to local directory where you have your notebook
+  - example: from terminal use cp ../'bivariate package'/bivariate .
+  - example assumes you are working in a notebook in a directory that is 'parallel' to your bivariate package repo
+- use from bivariate.class_dataset import Dataset to import package in notebook

 *Note from Robert on August 28, 2022 (also added to `bivariate notebooks` repo `README.md`):*
 Caspar's example from the `bivariate package` uses `wget` to download and install files.
 This is easy to install on Mac or Linux OS, but Windows users need to download and install `wget` from [here](https://sourceforge.net/projects/gnuwin32/files/wget/1.11.4-1/wget-1.11.4-1-setup.exe/download?use_mirror=excellmedia), then add the executable directory to the path.
 [This page](https://techcult.com/how-to-download-install-and-use-wget-for-windows-10/) gives good instructions, except there is a mistake: you should add to the path under 'System variables,' not 'User variables for `user`' (the bottom part of the Environmental Variables window.